nandhanamithra/assignment3-KNN-Regression/README.md

 And, implementation of the same is done using python.
 The code is saved in the `assignment3-KNN-Regression/assignment/` along with the csv file containing the data and the code.

-The code and the output along with graph are given below.
+The code and the output are given below.

 ## *Code*
 ![Code](output/code.png)